UMD: A Globally Connected University

-You will stay in modest guesthouses in Iquitos.
+You will stay in modest hotels.
 Time on the river will be spent in open frame wood cabins with beds covered with mosquito netting.

 |Billable costs are charged to your student account.
 They are due based on the Office of Student Financial Services and Cashiering payment schedule.
 Be sure to check your statements when they are available.|

 |This fee is charged to your account when the application status changes from "Accepted" to "Committed."
 This fee includes Education Abroad services including registration, billing, advising, risk management, and pre-departure orientation.|